alexdavcudriz/walmart-challenge/README.md

 ### Installation

-If you want to launch the apps for the first time, use this command, it's recommended doing it as super/admin user:
+If you want to launch the apps for the first time, use this command, it's recommended doing it as **super user** in a linux distribution:
 ```sh
 $ make apps-init
 ```